OrHasan/Data_Visualization/README.md

 Also, if connections database file is available, a connection lines between countries will be added in accordance to the connections of different groups

-> [!NOTE]
-> The popup sometimes doesn't opens and instead the data is printed below the map.
-This bug reason requires more invastigation

 ## Debug
 The first lines of the code inside "main" are been used for loading debug example data files.